 - Anytime you’re at the beach, you should be on alert for a tsunami.
 You just never know if you’re going to be in the wrong place at the wrong time.
 It’s best to be prepared so you can act out of knowledge rather than react out of fear which puts your life in even more danger.

-- If you’re in a coastal or low-lying area and you feel an earthquake, move to higher ground immediately.
-You may only have a couple of minutes to get to safety, so move quickly.
+- If you’re in a coastal or low-lying area and you feel a local earthquake, or learn that an undersea earthquake has occurred nearby, move to higher ground immediately.
+You may have very little time to get to safety, so move quickly.
+Do not wait for an official tsunami warning to take action.

-- If you’re at the beach, and the ocean waters recede dramatically within a few seconds, that’s another warning sign to get to high ground.
-The wave that comes after this can be detrimental.
+- If you’re within a tsunami hazard zone, such as the beach, and the waters recede dramatically within a few seconds or you notice an unusually low tide, that’s another warning sign to get to high ground.
+The large ocean waves that come after this can be detrimental.

 What to do in or during a tsunami: